Understanding the year-end spending rules for your health account

 You had a dental procedure on December 15, but you forgot to file a claim before December 31.
 In this case, you would still have up to March 31 to file a claim.

 You cannot use your Bank of America Health and Benefit Account Visa® debit card to pay expenses for the prior plan year.
-You will have to file a claim on the member website or the MyHealth app to pay a provider directly or reimburse yourself for an out-of- pocket expense.
+You will have to file a claim on the member website or the MyHealth app1 to pay a provider directly or reimburse yourself for an out-of- pocket expense.

 Plan types: Health FSA, Limited Purpose FSA, Dependent Care FSA